scriptrdotio/howto/architecture/mediator.md

 queueClient.queue("architecture/mediator", {"event": request.parameters.event}); // push the received event to the queue
 ```
 ## Mediator
-There are multiple ways of creating a mediator in scriptr.io.
-The simplest way would be to create a script
+There are multiple ways of implementing a mediator in scriptr.io.
+The simplest way would be to create a [state-machine](https://blog.scriptr.io/using-finite-state-machines-to-build-iot-applications/), since state/transition diagrams are well suited to represent event-driven business processes.
+Transition can be customized to include some basic processing (e.g. message translation) and mainly to publish events to other channels, that will trigger the execution of the event processors.

 ## Event processor
 As also mentioned in the [Broker Pattern section](./broker.md#event-processors), any entity, whether it is a script within your scriptr.io application or an external application (including other scriptr.io applications) can be an event processor.
 ## Channels
 Channels are very simple to create in scriptr.io.
 Please refer to this section (./broker.md#channels) to see how to create channels and queues in scriptr.io.